launchdarkly/api-client-python/README.md

     ...
 }
 ```
 You can change the feature flag's description with the following patch document:

 ```json
 [{ \"op\": \"replace\", \"path\": \"/description\", \"value\": \"This is the new description\" }]
 ```

-JSON Patch documents are always arrays.
 You can specify multiple modifications to perform in a single request.
 You can also test that certain preconditions are met before applying the patch:

 ```json
 [